spwhitton/consfigurator/doc/properties.rst

 ``:preprocess`` subroutines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Executed in the root Lisp to modify the arguments that will be passed to the
+Pure function executed to modify the arguments that will be passed to the
 other subroutines; should return a fresh list of the new arguments.
 This
 subroutine is called on each atomic property application within a property
 application specification before the effects of property combinators have been